ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/studio/database/tasks/backup-task.markdown

   *  Last Incremental Backup - The last time an Incremental Backup was done
   *  Next Estimated Backup - Time for next backup (Full Backup / Incremental Backup / Snapshot - depending on task definition)
+  *  Last Executed on Node - The cluster node that most recently executed this periodic backup.
+This can be different from the "responsible node" chosen when the task was first defined, because when the responsible node is down, another node will be assigned the task.
 {INFO/}

 {WARNING: }